 The days when air purifiers were a “novelty” item you’d see at Sharper Image, and only actually used by the chronically ill or germaphobes, are long gone.
 Today, most people understand that the presence of allergens and pollutants in their home can cause real health problems, and sales of home air purifiers are at an all-time high.

 Choosing between the many types of air purifiers on the market can be extremely confusing.
 There are carbon pre-filters and HEPA filters, electrostatic precipitators and ozone generators – and that’s just scratching the surface.
-The easiest way to narrow down your choices is by consulting our list of top 5 best air purifiers you can put in your bedroom, in which the GroomNStyle review team sort out many of the differences between models.
+The easiest way to narrow down your choices is to consult our list of the 5 best air purifiers you can put in your bedroom, in which the Groom+Style review team sort out many of the differences between models.

 All set?
 Here we go.